WukLab/LegoOS/README.md

 	...
 ```

-The ExCache configuration will be printed at boot time.
-If you forget to add memmap at processor manager side, there will be a kernel panic.
+The ExCache configuration will be printed at LegoOS boot time at the very beginning, and it has to be something like `memmap=X$X` without any `\` in the middle.
+Processor manager will complain if `memmap` goes wrong.
+An example output is [here](https://github.com/WukLab/LegoOS/blob/master/Documentation/configs/1P-1M-Processor-Output#L2).

 ### Configure Linux Modules
 Storage manager, global resource monitors, and their network stack are linux kernel modules.
 They can only run on `Linux-3.11.1`.
 Because their network stack is only supported at this kernel version.